SteveTherrien/companion-module-renewedvision-propresenter/HELP.md

 ### Trigger Slide by Group
-ProPresenter lets you use hotkeys to trigger a slide group, like binding the `c` key to trigger the `Chorus 1` slide.
+ProPresenter lets you use hotkeys to trigger slide groups, like binding the `c` key to trigger the `Chorus 1` slide.
 This module can't do that exactly (use the Octopus Listener module if you really need this), but we can do something similar.

 In ProPresenter, group your slides as you normally would, and make notes about the groups' names.